Saradmgr/Saradmgr/README.md

 ---

-> *“Whether it’s writing clean code or returning a spinning serve, it’s all about precision, timing, and adaptability.
-Stay in rhythm—one function, one shot at a time.”* 🏓💻
+> **Coding or table tennis—it's all about precision, timing, and adaptability.**
-**Keep building.
+> *Stay in rhythm, one commit, one shot at a time.* 🏓💻 **Keep building.
 Keep learning.
 Keep growing.** 🚀